 A time-series of SSYEV to the Bay during the study period was developed from measured SSYEV when both Q and SSC data were available, and SSYEV predicted from the empirical Qmax-SSYEV models when only Q data were available (Figure 4b).
-Additional SSY to the Bay from areas not draining to Faga’alu Stream was not measured, and must be assumed to be insignificant for this analysis.
-It is likely that SSY from the ungauged areas varies with SSY from Faga’alu stream, in which case SSY from Faga’alu stream should be a good predictor of total SSY to the Bay.
+Additional SSY to the Bay from areas not draining to Faga’alu Stream was not measured, and was assumed correlated with SSY from the main watershed.

 2.3.2 Wave Conditions